 1. Two topics are set for all Ecology students: Principles of Ecology and Research Methodology/Quantitative Skills.

-- Research Methodology/Quantitative Skills primary coursework preparation: students must choose 2 courses to support the examination topic.
+- Research Methodology/Quantitative Skills coursework.
+PhD students in GGE are strongly encouraged to begin their quantitative preparation by taking the R-Davis course.
+Subsequently, students must choose 2 courses to support the examination topic.
 These courses must be quantitative and involve statistics and/or modeling, but need not be statistics classes.
-Typical selections include PLS 205 & 206, STA 205, ESP 121, ABT 180, ECL 298 - RDAVIS, amongst others.
+Typical selections include PLS 205 & 206, STA 205, ESP 121, ABT 180, amongst others.
+Please click here to see a flow sheet for options for quantitative preparation.
+Click here for a list of quantitative class options.

 Guide to Matriculation